hashicorp/terraform-provider-google/docs/r/sql_user.html.markdown

 The following arguments are supported:

-* `host` - (Required) The host the user can connect from.
-Can be an IP address.
-    Changing this forces a new resource to be created.

 * `instance` - (Required) The name of the Cloud SQL instance.
 Changing this forces a new resource to be created.